-- Several curriculum changes were made for next year.
-Curriculum changes included changing our Practicum courses from 2, 50-hour courses to 1, 100-hour course.
-Instead of enrolling in COUN 514 and 516 as year-long experience, now students will enroll in COUN 514 either in Fall or Spring.
-We have added additional individual and/or triadic supervisions to the course.
-We made these changes to align with the 2016 CACREP standards. - 2.
-We added 1 elective credit and now provide students with a list of electives they can take throughout their program of study to easily complete the 5 required elective credits. - 3.
-Faculty will track KPIs by student and develop and utilize a rubric to capture each KPI.
-That way students can be tracked individually and individual remediation of any KPI that is not passed is conducted and tracked. - 4.
-Faculty reviewed the current assessment and evaluation plan and agreed that it is satisfactory, with the inclusion of evaluating KPIs individually by student.
+- 5. Faculty reviewed the current assessment and evaluation plan and agreed that it is satisfactory.
 Of note, however, was the continued low level of employers responding to the employer survey.
-Faculty will discuss ways to increase response rates prior to the next survey administration such as a raffle for a prize. - 5.
-Faculty will aim to increase program graduates connection through consultation opportunities and continued opportunities for CEs. - 6.
-Faculty reviewed the process of evaluating KPI's and Program Objectives.
+Faculty will discuss ways to increase response rates prior to the next survey administration such as a raffle for a prize. - Faculty reviewed the process of evaluating KPI's and Program Objectives.
+Faculty developed and adopted rubrics to evaluate students individually as well as collective on all program KPIs.
 Faculty agreed that the assessment of MA and Doctoral Program Objectives is satisfactory. - 7.
-Faculty reviewed the process of using the PPADD to monitor students' professional, personal, and academic development and agreed it is satisfactory. - Faculty reviewed enrollment trends.
-Faculty continue to assess the admissions process and considered extending admission process through August.
-Faculty also noted lower numbers of completed applications relative to previous years (possibly due to COVID).
-Faculty also discussed enrollment trends related to ethnic/racial diversity and will continue intentional recruitment efforts to increase student diversity. - 9.
-Faculty reviewed the graduation rate and retention rate.
-The MA program were close to meeting the target of graduating 20 students (N = 18).
+Faculty reviewed the process of using the PPADD to monitor students' professional, personal, and academic development and agreed it is satisfactory. - 8.
+Faculty reviewed enrollment trends.
+Faculty noted an increased in MA applications compared to last year, reflecting more typical (pre-COVID) application numbers. - Faculty reviewed graduation and retention rates.
+The MA program exceeded the target of graduating 20 students (N = 23).
 Faculty discussed the current retention plan and agreed to continue current retention activities.
 Faculty noted there was no attrition among ethically/racially diverse students. - 10.
-We reviewed our program Mission, Strategic Objectives, and Program Goals.
+We reviewed our program Mission and Program Objectives.
 Faculty agreed that our mission reflects our program goals and aspirations.
-We made minor changes to program objectives and identified areas of focus for the year.
-We also made minor changes to program goals. - 11.
-Based on curriculum review and survey data, faculty will consider and/or make the following revisions to the curriculum:
+We made minor revisions to program objectives and identified areas of focus for the year. - 11.
+Based on curriculum review and survey data, faculty will consider and/or make the following revisions to the curriculum: - a.

-- a.
 Survey data continue to indicate knowledge in Career as a relative area of weakness relative to other core courses.
-We will continue to monitor scores in the Career domain. - b.
-Survey data continue to indicate knowledge in Assessment and Measurement as a relative area of weakness compared to other core courses.
-We revised the course and changed the instructor from a school psychologist to a counselor educator. - c.
-Survey data continue to indicate knowledge in Research and Program Evaluation as a relative area of weakness compared to other core courses.
-We decided that continuing to develop our scholarship as a community is a strategic goal for the year, particularly encouraging MA students to participate in research and present at conferences with financial support from the department.
-It is possible that engaging in "real life" research experiences will translate to feeling better prepared in that area. - d.
-Faculty reviewed the Doctoral program curriculum.
-Curriculum changes included changing our Practicum courses from 2, 50-hour courses to 1, 100-hour course.
-Instead of enrolling in COUN 614 and 616 as year-long experience, now students will enroll in COUN 614 either in Fall and begin their supervision course series their first Spring semester.
-We added an additional supervision course, 614 where students will learn theoretical materials and provide supervision to MA students, under supervision of program faculty.
-We have added additional individual and/or triadic supervisions to COUN 614.
-We made these changes to align with the 2016 CACREP standards.
+We will continue to monitor scores in the Career section of CPCE.
+For fall 2022, we selected an instructor for the course who is career counselor with many years of experience and has received high teaching evaluation scores in previous courses taught for our program. - b.
+Survey data continue to indicate knowledge in Assessment and Measurement and Research and Program Evaluation as relative areas of weakness compared to other core courses.
+We selected a core faculty member to teach these two courses.
+The faculty member has a passion for research and assessment, has an active research agenda, and has an advanced certificate in research.
+We hope having such a highly qualified instructor for these two courses, and having the same instruction teach these courses over time will increase students' perceived learning.